Pricing of debt and equity in a financial network with comonotonic endowments: Expectations under random endowments

 \section{Expectations under random endowments}

 In this section we wish to consider a partition of the endowment space $\bbr^n_+$ into regions so that the defaulting set is constant in the $2^n$ subsets.
 This problem was considered in great detail in~\cite{gourieroux2012} for the setting without bankruptcy costs, i.e.\ $\alpha_x = \alpha_L = 1$, and with cross-ownership.
 Herein we will present a quick extension that allows for bankruptcy costs, i.e.\ for any $\alpha_x,\alpha_L \in [0,1]$.
 Notably, when $\min\{\alpha_x,\alpha_L\} < 1$ the partitions need not be convex sets, while they are convex polyhedrons in a system without bankruptcy costs as given in~\cite{gourieroux2012}.
-In the below, if cross-ownership is desired then we refer to Remark~\ref{rem:crossownership} for the modifications necessary to the mappings $\Delta$ and $\delta$.
+In the below, {we will consider the piecewise linear formulation of the clearing wealths as provided in Section~\ref{sec:piecewise};} if cross-ownership is desired then we refer to Remark~\ref{rem:crossownership} for the modifications necessary to the mappings $\Delta$ and $\delta$.

 To consider the partitions, fix $z \in \{0,1\}^n$ to denote the defaulting banks.
 By construction, the resulting wealths given endowments $x \in \bbr^n_+$ are provided by $V(x) = \Delta(z)x - \delta(z)$.
 For an endowment vector to be consistent with the defaulting set $z$, it would need to be such that $V_i(x) \geq 0$ if and only if $z_i = 0$.
 That is, the set of endowments that generate the defaulting set $z$ is given by the system of inequalities: